phpbb/chameleon/docs/quickstart.md

 number of ways to fit your needs.

 ## Production Usage
-To use the framework in its simpleist form as a base for your project, simply include the following in your project head.
+To use the framework in its simplest form as a base for your project, simply include the following in your project head.

 ```html